vlad-markovic/Compose-Multimodule-Sample/README.md

 ## BriefAction

-- `LiveAction` is custom `LiveData` which can "consume" value only once.
+- `BriefAction` is action "consumed" only once.
 Used for actions of non-persistent nature, such as:
     - `NavigationAction` - navigating to another screen or tab.
     - `DisplayAction` - like showing of a non persistent message.
 - `BriefActioner` - holds `MutableLiveAction<BriefAction>` and a function for "sending" actions, and can be included in a `ViewModel` a pre-setup structure.